The Department of Communication Disorders is pleased to announce the new Doctor of Audiology (AuD) Program at Cal State LA.

 Achievement of minimum criteria does not guarantee admission to the AuD program.
 Admission to the program is a competitive process whereby a committee composed of faculty evaluates the credentials of all applicants.

-Prospective students are admitted, placed on a waiting list, or denied admission based on an evaluation of their grade point average in audiology and communications sciences and disorders coursework, grade point average in undergraduate coursework, GRE scores (waived for Fall 2021 admissions cycle) , letters of recommendation, letter of intent, and an on-campus interview if selected for an interview.
+Prospective students are admitted, placed on a waiting list, or denied admission based on an evaluation of their grade point average in audiology and communications sciences and disorders coursework, grade point average in undergraduate coursework, GRE scores (GRE waived for Fall 2022 admission), letters of recommendation, letter of intent, and an on-campus interview if selected for an interview.

 How to Apply